Collaboration in Bioscience

 Collaboration with authorities

 The School of Bioscience collaborates with authorities in several different ways.
 For example, this can take the form of collaborative research, where researchers at the School produce results that in turn can be used by the authorities.
-The authorities also offer students from the School practical training within the framework of their respective educational programme.
+The authorities also offer students from the School practical training within the framework of their respective educational program.